circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 Executor declarations in config outside of `jobs` can be used by all jobs in the scope of that declaration, allowing you to reuse a single executor definition across multiple jobs.

-An executor definition includes the subset of the children keys of a `job` declaration related to setting the environment for a job to execute.
-This means it does **not** include `steps`.
-That subset is one or more of the following keys:
+An executor definition includes one or more of the following keys:

 - `docker` or `machine` or `macos`
 - `environment`